IWGP Global Heavyweight Championship: Background

 At 2023's Power Struggle, after Will Ospreay had defended the IWGP United States Heavyweight Championship against Shota Umino in the main event, Bullet Club leader David Finlay attacked Umino's former mentor, AEW's Jon Moxley, and Ospreay, and proceeded to destroy both the U.S. belt and Ospreay's custom IWGP United Kingdom Heavyweight Championship belt with a mallet, saying he felt spurned by both lands the belts represented.
 Finlay's manager, Gedo, stated that Finlay deserved a championship of his own.

-At the Power Struggle post media scrum, Ospreay declared that if the IWGP Intercontinental Championship could not be brought back, then he, Moxley, and Finlay should wrestle for a new title at Wrestle Kingdom 18.
+At the Power Struggle post-media scrum, Ospreay declared that if the IWGP Intercontinental Championship could not be brought back, then he, Moxley, and Finlay should wrestle for a new title at Wrestle Kingdom 18.
 At a press conference on November 6, 2023, NJPW chairman Naoki Sugabayashi effectively announced the retirement of the United States title, and that the three-way match would indeed be for a brand new championship.
 On December 11, at another press conference, he announced the name of the new championship, the IWGP Global Heavyweight Championship.
+Finlay would go on to win the match at Wrestle Kingdom and be crowned the inaugural champion.